DEVsachinwayal/DEVsachinwayal/README.md

-# 👋 Hi, I'm Rushikesh Wayal!
+# 👋 Hi, I'm Sachin Wayal!
 A **curious learner** passionate about coding and building solutions 🚀.
 I'm experienced in **Web Development, Full-Stack Technologies**, and always keen to explore new tech!